 Players are given dozens of weapons to unleash their fury on enemies, including various knives, katanas, pistols, shotguns, machine guns, and bazookas.

-The game also features a robust movement system that lets you jump, slide, dive, kick, and punch your way to victory across urban warehouses, rooftops, and back alleys.
+The game also includes a strong movement system that allows you to hop, slip, plunge, strike, and hit your way to success through city warehouses, rooftops, and narrow streets.

 Lastly, the ability to slow down or speed up time expands allows for all sorts of cinematic kills as you grab weapons midair and blow enemies to smithereens.

 Another game from New Blood Interactive, Amid Evil is an old-fashioned first-person shooter similar to titles such as Unreal Tournament, Doom, Quake, and Heretic.

 In it, you take on the role of The Champion, a skilled warrior chosen by the gods to wield a holy battle-ax and use it to defeat bad guys across multiple realms.

 This ax can do a ton of cool things such as fire elemental projectiles, cast spells, and even deliver a nice blow to enemies’ heads.